brutasse/django-le-social/docs/registration.rst

 You need to add to your project:

-* A model to store the registration profiles, with a ForeignKey to your User model (usually the User model from ``django.contrib.auth`` but it can be anything else).

-* An implementation of the registration and activation logic.

 * The URLs.

+* If you need something different than the default scenario, an implementation of the registration and activation logic.

 Everything you need is under the ``le_social.registration`` namespace.